SAS strikes survival deal with unions

 BIG CONCESSIONS

-SAS needed to get agreement from all eight unions as a condition of a 3.5 billion Swedish crown ($515 million) loan from its shareholder governments and seven banks.
+SAS needed to get agreement from all eight unions as a condition of a 3.5 billion Swedish crown loan from its shareholder governments and seven banks.

 Sweden's finance ministry said on Monday the governments would take part in the credit facility, which is also backed by a foundation run by the Swedish Wallenberg business family, a core SAS shareholder.